 Mysterious figures described in the mythology of pre-Islamic Arabia, jinn are shape-shifting genies said to both aid and torment the humans they encounter.

 While the concept of jinn (or djinn) might seem unfamiliar at first, these legendary creatures have actually been introduced to the world at large through the genie in Disney’s Aladdin.
-But unlike the movie, these shape-shifting spirits aren’t traditionally seen as friendly.
+But despite the movie’s depiction, these shape-shifting spirits aren’t traditionally seen as friendly.